deda9/ElMenus-Interview-Demo/README.md

 Hey!

-This is a Menu sample with Expandable TableView and JSON for [ElMenus](https://www.elmenus.com) Interview
+This is Expandable TableView and JSON Parsing

 This demo is written by **MVVM**  and the binding view is done by Delegate (Maybe later we add RxSwift), **SOLID** and